Learning Unknown Intervention Targets in Structural Causal Models from Heterogeneous Data: Proofs

 \subsection{Proof of Theorem \ref{th:main_latent}}

-To better distinguish between intervention targets in $\TOv$ and in $\TLv$, we use $\tilde{N}_{h_i}$ to represent the exogenous noise corresponding to $X_i$ for all $X_i\in \TLv$. \new{For ease of notation, we denote the true noises $N_j$ in the augmented graph as $\tilde{N}_j$ in the following proof, since there is a one-to-one correspondence between them.} We first present the following remark:
+To better distinguish between intervention targets in $\TOv$ and in $\TLv$, we use $\tilde{N}_{h_i}$ to represent the exogenous noise corresponding to $X_i$ for all $X_i\in \TLv$. \new{For ease of notation, we denote the true noises $N_j$ in the auxilary graph as $\tilde{N}_j$ in the following proof, since there is a one-on-one correspondence between them.}